 - 2 teaspoons maple syrup

-- 1/4 cup chopped fruit (such as berries, bananas, mangoes) or applesauce
+- ¼ cup chopped fruit such as berries, bananas, mangoes or applesauce

-- Prepare oats: In a 16 ounce mason jar or small bowl, add all ingredients and stir well.
+- In a 16 ounce mason jar or small bowl, add all ingredients and stir well.
 Place tight-fitting lid onto jar or bowl and place in the fridge overnight.
 In the morning, dig in!